bobbingwide/wp-top12/readme.txt

 1. wp-top12 in action - no not really

 == Upgrade Notice ==
+= 1.0.0-alpha-20191119 =
+Updated extract file.
+Improvements to the wp-top12 shortcode for top-10-wp-plugins.com

 = 1.0.0-alpha-20191107 =
 Added downloads.php as a revamp for 2019.
 Added wp-top12.php to tabulate selected plugins by Total downloads